jpco/notlib/README.md

 ### Actions

-If `NL_ACTIONS` is enabled, there are a few helper functions provided for dealing with actions.
+If `NL_ACTIONS` are enabled, there are a few helper functions provided for dealing with actions.

 ```c
 extern int nl_invoke_action(unsigned int id, const char *key);